imamhs/dhorbaz/README.md

 # dhorbaz

-A discrete-event simulator for simulating dynamic states of a racer
+A discrete-event simulator for simulating the dynamic states of a racer